ThoughtWorks-SEA/developer-training/docs/backend/postgresql/sequelize-crud.md

 // index.js
 const db = require('./db/models/index.js'); // --> REPLACE THIS

-// [3] This is required to create the model with sequelize connection
-// It will be in the app/router code later const SimplePokemon = require('./db/models/simple-pokemon.model.js');

 // [1] Just test connection, we don't neeed this in actual. --> REMOVE THIS SECTION
 // [2] For dev exploration convenience, we forced synchronisation. db.sequelize.sync({ force: true }); // --> REPLACE THIS
 // db.sequelize.sync(); // --> REPLACE THIS

+// [3] Use this syntax to refer to the model in the app/router code later --> ADDED THIS SECTION
+// const SimplePokemon = await db.SimplePokemon.create();
 ```

 ## Create